 This is not a hard-and-fast rule, however.
 Elements of inbound and outbound marketing can be combined into both B2B and B2C marketing campaigns.
 For example: a B2B marketer might do an email blast and a B2C marketer might include a blog, web presence, and social media.

-Before you develop your marketing communications strategy, another factor should be taken into consideration—your company’s sales funnel, or customer journey.
+Before you develop your marketing communications strategy, another factor should be taken into consideration—your company’s sales funnel.

 A sales funnel acts as a model of your business’s sales and marketing efforts.
 It is generally divided into four stages of activities across a customer’s purchasing lifecycle: awareness, interest, consideration, and action.

 |Awareness||When a prospect becomes aware of your business and the solutions that you offer.
 They may have found you through a Google search, social media post, an online article or blog, or by clicking on an ad.
 Your prospects are most likely dealing with a problem that needs to be solved.|